EcoDynForecast/DAPPER/README.md

 restart_from_chain = FALSE
 restart_chain =  NA
 priors_file = 'example_priors.csv'
-create_plot = TRUE
-only_create_plot = FALSE
-obs_set = 9 #Select which plots are used in analysis.
-See prepare_obs.R for number guide focal_plotID = NA #30001 #Setting a value here causes only a single plot to be simulated and fit val_set = 0  #Select which plots are withheld from fitting.
-0 includes all plot fr_model = 1  # 1 = estimate FR for each plot, 2 = empirical FR model
-FR_fert_assumption = 0 #0 = assume fertilization plots have FR = 1, 1 = do not assume fertilization plots have FR = 1
+validation_set_file = NA #file name of .csv that defines plot numbers for plots that are not fit but are compared to the obs. create_plot = TRUE only_create_plot = FALSE obs_set = 14 #Select which plots are used in analysis.
+See prepare_obs.R for number guide focal_plotID = NA #30001 #Setting a value here causes only a single plot to be simulated and fit fr_model = 1  # 1 = estimate FR for each plot, 2 = empirical FR model FR_fert_assumption = 0 #0 = assume fertilization plots have FR = 1, 1 = do not assume fertilization plots have FR = 1
 FR_separate_npar_groups = 2  #Assigns a different parameter group to groups of FR values: 0 = all one group, 1 = separate groups, 2 = all plots separate